 Meda DeWitt, MA., TH.

-Meda’s Tlingit names are Tśa Tsée Náakw and Khaat kła.at, adopted Iñupiaq name is Tigigalook, and adopted Cree name is Boss Eagle Spirit Woman “Boss.”
-Her clan is Naanyaa.aayí and she is a child of the Kaach.aadi.
-Her family comes from Shtuxéen kwaan (now referred to as Wrangell, AK.)
+Meda’s Tlingit names are Tśa Tsée Náakw, Khaat kła.at, and Jánwu Tláa.
+Her adopted Iñupiaq name is Tigigalook, and her adopted Cree name is Boss Eagle Spirit Woman.
+Her clan is Naanya.aayí and she is a child of the Kaach.aadi.
+Her family comes from Shtuxéen kwaan (now referred to as Wrangell, AK).
 Meda’s lineage also comes from Oregon, Washington, and the BC/Yukon Territories.
-Currently she lives on Dena’ina lands in Anchorage, Alaska with her fiancé James “Chris” Paoli and their eight children.
+Currently, she lives on Dena’ina lands in Anchorage, Alaska, with her fiancé, James Paoli, and their eight children.

-Meda Dewitt is a Lingít traditional healer, certified massage therapist, ethno-herbalist, educator, and virtual and in-person events coordinator.
-DeWitt has associates degrees in science and human services; a bachelor’s degree in liberal studies: women’s rites of passage; a master’s degree of arts in Alaska Native traditional healing from the Alaska Pacific University; and is currently in an Indigenous studies doctoral program at Te Whare Wananga o Awanuiarangi, New Zealand.
+Meda DeWitt is a Lingít traditional healer, certified massage therapist, ethno-herbalist, educator, and virtual and in-person events coordinator.
+DeWitt has an associate’s degree in science, an associate’s degree in human services, and an associate’s degree in Alaska Native Studies from the University of Alaska Anchorage.
+She has a bachelor’s degree in liberal studies: women’s rites of passage; a master’s degree in arts in Alaska Native traditional healing from the Alaska Pacific University; and is currently in an Indigenous studies doctoral program at Te Whare Wananga o Awanuiarangi, New Zealand.

 Meda focuses on a multi-faceted approach to achieving holistic broad spectrum movement building.
 Meda’s work revolves around the personal credo “Leave a world that can support life and a culture worth living for.”
 Her work experience draws from her training as an Alaska Native traditional healer and Healthy Native Communities capacity building facilitator.